xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

   <dd>
     A database that provides the [keymap components](@ref keymap-components-intro).
     \*nix OSs uses the _standard_ database [xkeyboard-config].
-One may extend this database with _custom_ layouts: see “@ref user-configuration ""” for further details.
+One may extend this database with _custom_ layouts: see “@ref custom-configuration ""” for further details.
   </dd>
 </dl>